hyperspy/rosettasciio/doc/user_guide/supported_formats/hspy.rst

-When saving to ``.hspy``, all supported objects in the signal's :external+hyperspy:attr:`hyperspy.signal.BaseSignal.metadata` are stored.
+When saving to ``.hspy``, all supported objects in the signal's :external+hyperspy:attr:`hyperspy.api.signals.BaseSignal.metadata` are stored.
 This includes lists, tuples and signals.
 Please note that in order to increase saving efficiency and speed, if possible, the inner-most structures are converted to numpy arrays when saved.
 This procedure homogenizes any types of the objects inside, most notably casting